11th & 12th Grades: A Levels or High School Diploma?

 Are A Levels recognised everywhere?

-Yes, A Levels are recognised in universities worldwide.
+are recognised in universities worldwide.
 Universities like A Levels because the depth of study and the autonomy required means that they are well-prepared for university.

 Our experience is that Cambridge Advanced qualifications such as Cambridge International AS

 & A Levels are consistently robust and reliable, and prepare students very well for higher education.”
+(Admissions Officer, University of Newcastle, UK).

-Each university will specify the required grades and criteria to enter its courses.
+the required grades and criteria to enter its courses.
 In the USA, good A Level grades give students credit, allowing them to directly enter the 2nd year of study.

 Can students enter Swiss universities with A Levels?